Executive Vice President of Investments

 Jeff serves as the Executive Vice President of Investments of the Rhode Island Commerce Corporation.
 In this role, he oversees the investments in which the State participates across multiple classes as part of the key economic development activities in which the Corporation leads.

-Jeff has 28 years of experience in banking, finance, real-estate development and public-private partnering.
-As the manager of the multifamily divisions of several of Washington, D.C.’s signature developers, he created and and managed a platform and investment strategy for every aspect of multifamily ownership.
-The markets and projects upon which Jeff has focused have high barriers to entry and complex configurations that require a deep and sophisticate knowledge of land planning, building design and programming, zoning and entitlement regulation, project finance, leasing markets, and product operations.
+Jeff has 28 years of experience in banking, finance, real estate development and public-private partnering.
+As the manager of the multifamily divisions of several of Washington, DC’s signature developers, he created and and managed a platform and investment strategy for every aspect of multifamily ownership.
+The markets and projects upon which Jeff has focused have high barriers to entry and complex configurations that require a deep and sophisticated knowledge of land planning, building design and programming, zoning and entitlement regulation, project finance, leasing markets, and product operations.

 Jeff earned a bachelor’s degree in economics from Lafayette College in Easton, Penn., and an MBA from Rice University in Houston, Texas.
 He has also been an instructor at Georgetown University’s School of Continuing Studies.
 Jeff’s wife Catherine grew up in Rhode Island, and his family has had a presence in Narragansett for ten years.